Counseling and Graduate Education Programs

 Program Highlights

-- Faculty-supervised practicum training at the on-site PFW Community Counseling Center
+- Live supervised practicum at the Purdue Fort Wayne Community Counseling Center

-- A wide range of authorized internship sites in the Fort Wayne area and across Indiana
+- Variety of authorized internship sites across Indiana

-- Clinical training that emphasizes multicultural awareness, advocacy, and social justice
+- Training training that emphasizes multicultural awareness, process, and advocacy

-- Affiliation with the faculty-led PFW Institute for Counseling Research
+- An affiliation with the university’s Institute for Counseling Research

 - A prestigious Purdue degree